Owen-Allen/photo-notes/README.md

 3. Install aioconsole by running 'pip install aioconsole==0.3.3'.
 To check if you already have it, type 'pip show aioconsole'

 4. Move photoNotes.py to a binaries folder available in your PATH.
 I used '/usr/local/bin'.
-You can also remove the .py extension.
+If you like, you can also remove the .py extension.

 ## DEMO